Hockey India League

-Hockey India League was founded in 2013 as part of Hockey India's attempt to get an International Hockey Federation sanctioned league after the un-sanctioned and non-Hockey India tournament, World Series Hockey, began in 2012.
-The first season took place in 2013 with five teams.
-Since beginning, the league has proven to be a financial success for Hockey India, who were in financial disarray before the league began.
-In 2015, it was reported that the federation earned a profit from the league and television revenues.
+It was founded in 2013 as a part of Hockey India's attempt to develop an International Hockey Federation sanctioned league after the un-sanctioned World Series Hockey, began in 2012.
+The first season took place in 2013.
+It proved to be a financial success for Hockey India, who were in financial disarray before the league began.
+In 2015, it was reported that the federation earned a profit from multiple revenues.